How to Easily Encourage a Growth Mindset in Children (& Help Them Enjoy It)

 What Is a Growth Mindset in Children?

-According to Carol Dweck (the Stanford professor who coined the phrase based on decades of research), students with a growth mindset “…believe their intelligence, talents and abilities can be developed.
+According to Carol Dweck (the Stanford University professor who coined the phrase based on decades of research), students with a growth mindset “…believe their intelligence, talents and abilities can be developed.
 Now, students with a growth mindset don’t think everyone is the same or that anyone can be Einstein, but they believe that everyone can grow their abilities through hard work, good strategies, and good instruction.”

 A growth mindset is incredibly beneficial for children.
 It encourages them to learn and grow through their experiences.
 This way of thinking allows kids to approach new challenges with enthusiasm, focus on finding solutions rather than on being perfect, and take ownership of their mistakes rather than viewing them as setbacks.